Endermanking1/Atlis_Stock/README.md

 ## What it does

-This project automatically gathers live in-game market stock and inventory data for games like gag, pvb, and gag 2 directly from Traderie.
-It processes this data and displays it on an automated, rich Discord embed dashboard with real-time price tracking and role ping notifications.
+This project automatically gathers live in-game stock data for games like gag, pvb, and gag 2 directly from Traderie.
+It processes this data and displays it on an automated, rich Discord embed dashboard with role ping notifications.

 ## Requirements